Best Android TV boxes 2024

 -

-The onn. brand might not be something that you recognize unless you regularly shop at Walmart.
-But you might want to start paying attention, at least with the onn.
-Google TV 4K Streaming Box.
+The Onn. brand might not be something that you recognize unless you regularly shop at Walmart.
+But you might want to start paying attention, at least with the Onn.
+Google TV 4K Pro.
 Long name aside, this box is the most affordable way to get into the world of streaming powered by Android TV.
+Unbelievably, it even comes with Dolby Atmos and Dolby Vision.

-You'll enjoy a stock Android TV experience, meaning that you won't have to worry about annoying and intrusive ads telling you to sign up for Walmart+.
+You'll enjoy a stock Google TV experience, meaning that you won't have to worry about annoying and intrusive ads telling you to sign up for Walmart+.
 But almost as good as the streaming device itself is the included remote.
 In addition to your normal TV controls, the remote offers four shortcuts for some of the best streaming services, along with a dedicated button for Google Assistant.
+There is a customizable "Magic" button as well as a remote finding feature.

 Best alternative